gramstudio/LIRR-ontime/README.md

 ## Setup

-To write to Google Sheets, you will need a service account key with editor permissions.
+1. To write to Google Sheets, you will need a service account key with editor permissions.
 Otherwise, pipe the output to your preferred data storage.
+2. Copy the `.env.example` file to a new file named `.env`: `cp .env.example .env`
+3. Open the `.env` file and fill in the values for `G_SHEET_TOKEN`, `G_SHEET_ID`, and `G_EMAIL`.

 ## Usage

-1. Run the application: `npm start`
-2. Open your browser and navigate to `http://localhost:3000`
+1. Run the script with `npm start`.
+This will fetch the data, process it, and write it to JSON and CSV files in the `data` directory.
+It will also prepare the data for Google Sheets.
+2. Check the console for any logs or errors.

+## Development

+The project is written in TypeScript and uses the Google Sheets API to write data to Google Sheets.
+It also uses the `d3-dsv` library to format the data as CSV, and `dayjs` for date and time manipulation.

+The main script is `src/ts/index.ts`, which fetches the data, processes it, and writes it.
+The data processing is done in `src/ts/prepData.ts`, and the writing is done in `src/ts/writeData.ts`.

+You can debug the script using the configuration provided in `.vscode/launch.json`.